170156028/mp3player/README.md

 This is a MP3 player.
 In order to run it, you need to clone the project and open it in intelliJ .
-This is a project where I have created an MP3 player using Java.
+This is a project where I have created an MP3 player using JavaFX.
 This will only work if you have Java 17 or more.

 Steps to download the application: